Scarabiasis: Agents

 Coleoptera constitutes the second most represented insect order in the infections of human organisms, only after Diptera.

 One of the known agents which can potentially infect humans is the beetle Tenebrio molitor, commonly known as “mealworm”, of the family Tenebrionidae.
 The life cycle of this organism comprises four stages including egg, larva, pupa and adult forms.
 The entire life cycle lasts approximately one year.
 Adult and the larvae feed on grains (hence the name mealworm), meat or decomposing animals including birds, spiders, rodents, lizards and some other beetles.
 They usually originate from damp, dark places, often in decaying cereals.

 Larvae of T. molitor are widely available as pet food for birds, fish, and reptiles, and they are growing their importance as food for humans, due to the fact that they are rich in proteins and they are traditionally consumed as food in many Asian countries.

 The insect is native to Europe, but it is now distributed worldwide.
 Despite being relatively popular, little is known about the mammalian parasitism of T. molitor.
 The worm is not obligate parasite of animals.

 The cigarette beetle, Lasioderma serricorne, is also reported to be an agent of Scarabiasis in humans.
 In 2016, the Department of Parasitology of the Sun Yat-sen University in Ghuanzhou, China, reported the first case of an eight-year-old baby girl infected by this beetle.

+The urinary system can very rarely be an accidental site of beetle larvae colonization, likely when eggs are laid by adults on the skin surrounding the urethral opening or the urethral meatus and their larvae ascend.
+Stiles and Hassal cite cases of coleopteran pseudoparasitism of the urinary tract reported for beetles of genus Balaninus, Curculio, Nitidula and Tenebrio.